Bot traffic includes automated visitors, some helpful, others harmful.

 What Is Bot Traffic?

-Bot traffic refers to automated visitors accessing your website.
+Have you ever asked the question, “What is bot traffic?”
+We can answer that.
+Bot traffic refers to automated software accessing your website rather than real human users.
 While some bots—like search engine crawlers—are beneficial, others can harm your site by skewing analytics, consuming bandwidth, and launching malicious activities.
 Understanding the difference between good and bad bots is the first step toward protecting your marketing efforts.

 Good Bots vs. Bad Bots